spear-sim/spear/docs/building_spearsim.md

 We recommend installing the Unreal Engine version 4.26 via the Epic Games Launcher, rather than building it from source.
 We recommend installing to a path that does not contain spaces.
 You may need to disconnect from your VPN or proxy server when running the Epic Games Launcher.
 When you install the Unreal Engine, make sure you select _Editor symbols for debugging_ from the list of optional components.

-If you're building on Linux, you need to build the Unreal Engine from source.
+If you're building on Linux, you will need to build the Unreal Engine from source.
 See [this tutorial](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/) for details.

 ## Install XCode

-In order to build the `SpearSim` project on macOS, you need to install a specific version of XCode that matches your Unreal Engine version.
+If you're building on macOS, you will need to install a specific version of XCode that matches your Unreal Engine version.
 For Unreal Engine version 4.26, we have verified that XCode 13.0 behaves as expected.
 See [this tutorial](https://github.com/botman99/ue4-xcode-vscode-mac) for details.

 ## Install `clang` and `libc++`

-If you're building on Linux, you need to install `clang` and `libc++`.
+If you're building on Linux, you will need to install `clang` and `libc++`.

 ```console
 sudo apt install libc++-dev libc++abi-dev clang